Test in a live environment

 This C# example abstracts the process of fetching properties from a PDF document, illustrating how you can use a deconstructor in practical scenarios to simplify your code structure and improve readability.
 Remember, IronPDF does not inherently support deconstructors; this is just a custom implementation for demonstration purposes.

 In summary, deconstructors in C# are powerful tools that let developers efficiently handle and manipulate data within objects.
-By understanding how to implement and use deconstructors, you can manage complex data more effectively, to make sure that all components of an object are accessible when needed.
+By understanding how to implement and use deconstructors, you can manage complex data more effectively, ensuring that all components of an object are accessible when needed.
 Whether you're dealing with simple or complex objects, mastering deconstructors will greatly enhance your coding effectiveness and precision in managing data structures.